 - Lipodissolve – An alternative method to liposuction.
 This treatment involves a drug mixture injected into the body.
 These shots are meant to dissolve or melt away body fat without invasive surgery.

 Aesthetic procedures are evolving and so is the insurance you need to cover them.
-Call us or complete our quote form for a free consultation .
+Call us or click here to REQUEST A FREE QUOTE & CONSULTATION.
 We can help you determine and understand the coverage you need.